Bowman74/MauiPushNotifications/README.md

 <uses-permission android:name="android.permission.GET_ACCOUNTS" />
 ```

-- On the `App.xaml.cs` file, in the OnStart event, you can ask the user for notificaiton permissions
+- On the `App.xaml.cs` file, in the OnStart event, you can ask the user for notificaiton permissions.
-The library does have a default implementation to request permissions
+The library does have a default implementation to request permissions.
-You can use it, or provide your own implementation to request permissions
+You can use it, or provide your own implementation to request permissions.
 Like with iOS and MacCatalyst, you will need to get a reference to the Android implementation of
-`INotificationRegistrationService` to register the device
+`INotificationRegistrationService` to register the device.

 ```
 #if ANDROID